Violins come in all shapes, sizes, colours – and prices. But how do you really know what you should be getting for your budgeted price range?

 Every violin is different, and you should ideally look for the best value-for-money instrument placed within your budget.
 This guide will give you a general overview of the standards for violins within each price range and offers a good starting point for finding a violin that best suits your needs.

 These are the most inexpensive violins that you’ll find at music stores.
 At this price, you’re looking at an entry-level or beginners instrument that is typically factory-made in China.
 The basic structure of these violins will be well-made, but they come ‘out of the box’ with no adjustments – a professional setup service will be required to get things sounding just right.
 Simply for Strings includes their professional setup on all instruments regardless of price range.

 For instruments in this price range, it is also important that individual parts are added or upgraded:

-Brands offering instruments at this level include Enrico, Arioso, Gliga and Hidersine See more Beginners violins like this on the Simply for Strings website.
+Brands offering instruments at this level include Enrico, Arioso, Gliga and Hidersine See more Beginners violins like this on our website.

 $400 – $800

 There is a shift in quality when you move to this price range.
 A higher grade of timber is used, and so more highly skilled labour is required (resulting in a higher quality of workmanship).
 These violins are hand-finished and better parts are used, which further improves the quality of the instrument.
 The combination of workmanship and fittings gives these instruments a more mature, resonant tone.